 Traction therapy has been used for many years to treat a wide variety of musculoskeletal conditions.
 The methods to apply traction can vary significantly depending on the goals of treatment and the type of joints involved.
-Traction therapy is often applied for short periods of time manually by hand or more longer periods of time using mechanical or computerized equipment.
 Spinal decompression therapy uses traction to slightly separate spinal joints to relieve back or spinal nerve pain.
 In our office, one treatment option is using computerized spinal decompression therapy to treat low back or lumbar disc conditions that can cause significant back pain or leg symptoms, such as sciatica.

 The technology that we use at Balance Chiropractic is unique in the way traction is applied.
 Since it is computerized, the mechanical decompression that it can apply can change throughout the treatment session.
 For example, when applying traction, if a patient moves, coughs, sneezes, or if low back muscles go into spasm, the machine will ease off temporarily.
 The angle of pull can be altered to target treatment at certain vertebral levels, so we can be as specific as possible.
 Our spinal decompression will also vary the amount of pull throughout the session, fluctuating slowly between a minimum pull and a maximum pull.
 This encourages normal lumbar disc circulation while we apply traction.
 Essentially, these features allow the treatment to be more gradual and comfortable, while applying specific traction to the desired treatment area.